 Dispositions of need:

-Flexibility, collaboration, cooperation, diplomatic, proactive, open to receiving feedback, agility to change course depending upon the needs of students, teammates, department, and division; enthusiastic to take student meetings before or after school or during free blocks, team player who supports department and division initiatives and Latin’s Statement of Teaching and Learning
+Flexibility, collaboration, cooperation, open to receiving feedback, agility to change course depending upon the needs of students, teammates, department, and division; enthusiastic to take student meetings before or after school or during free blocks, team player who supports department and division initiatives and Latin’s Statement of Teaching and Learning

 A 1 page letter of interest that articulates how past experiences align with Latin’s hiring needs